Dos and Don’ts of buying a car

 Selling your used car or trading it in

 Two terms you should know; conquest or loyalty.
 Conquest, for example, is if you buy a Pontiac, G6, V-6, and trade-in a non-General Motors car you get an extra $1,000 over the negotiated trade-in amount.
 Loyalty, for example, is if you buy a Saab and trade-in a Saab, you get an extra $500 over the negotiated trade-in amount.
 Ask your dealer if there is a Manufacturer conquest or loyalty premium on your trade-in.

 1. How long do I typically keep a car?
 If you keep a car for four years then get a four-year loan.
-Have the car paid off before you buy a new car, otherwise you will have to roll over the payment to your next car.
-If you cant afford a 4-year loan commit to keeping the car longer or getting a car with less options.
+Have the car paid off before you buy a new car, otherwise, you will have to roll over the payment to your next car.
+If you can’t afford a 4-year loan commit to keeping the car longer or getting a car with fewer options.